Monthly Archives: November 2008

 Day 143: Drinking Straws and New Vocabulary

-“No straw please.”
 Although I always try to say it, sometimes I forget.
 Or they can’t hear me.
 Or they forget.
 Or they don’t care.
 Or whatever.
-Regardless, I have quite a collection of drinking straws in my “un-numbered plastics” … Continue reading
+Regardless, I have quite a collection of drinking straws in my “un-numbered plastics” bin.

 1 Comment